ElJeringas/ELJeringas/README.md

 ## What I'm focusing on.⚡

-Currently improving my front-end skills: Html, Css, Js, React and Python (OpenCV).
+Currently improving my front-end skills: Html, Css, Js, React.
+Learning more about Python and all respect to computer vision and image processing...

 ## Find me elsewhere...📫💬
 **LinkedIn:** https://www.linkedin.com/in/santiago-sarmiento